iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 In the spirit of the original presentation,
 I've decided to make this post completely language-agnostic[^cd].
+I also tried to keep any type theory or lambda calculus to a minimum in order to make it easier to grasp.
-My hope is that anyone with some understanding of programming and mathematics will be able to read this, instead of confining this post only to people that know a certain programming language.
+My hope is that anyone with some experience in programming and mathematics will be able to read this, instead of confining this post only to people that know a certain programming language.
 Of course, in doing that I'm risking that no one will understand this.